Update: As of April 22, 2019, Green Tourism Canada is now Sustainable Tourism.

-Even if you operate a tour bus, power boat or snowmobile tour company, like some of our Green Tourism Certified members, all tourism businesses can help by encouraging visitors to use less polluting options and the travel information you provide to your guests can influence them to make their journey with a lower carbon footprint.
+Even if you operate a tour bus, power boat or snowmobile tour company, like some of our Sustainable Tourism certified members, all tourism businesses can help by encouraging visitors to use less polluting options and the travel information you provide to your guests can influence them to make their journey with a lower carbon footprint.
 The Green Tourism Canada Criteria Checklist includes an entire section with good ideas related to travel and transportation, including policies and procedures to promote alternative modes of transportation for your guests and staff.
 We know not every business can do all of these things, but here are a few ideas to get you started:

 - Provide clear and comprehensive information and encouragement about low carbon activities guests can enjoy on and offsite such as walking, running, cycling, canoeing, rafting, horseback riding, etc.

 - Provide information on your website and brochures highlighting public transport options, including getting to and from your businesses, as well as travel within the destination

 - If you have limited public transportation options, promote cycling and bike rentals, as well as walking opportunities and private group shuttles and busses that will carry many passengers at once

 - Consider offering incentives to guests who choose to use public transportation, such as discounts, special gifts/service, etc.

 - Provide electric car charging infrastructure for your guests and staff